dokku/dokku/docs/application-deployment.md

 ### Create the backing services

-When you create a new app, Dokku by default *does not* provide any datastores such as mysql or postgres.
-You will need to install plugins to handle that, but fortunately [dokku has official plugins](/dokku/plugins/#official-plugins-beta) for common datastores.
-Our sample app requires a Postgres service:
+When you create a new app, Dokku by default *does not* provide any datastores such as MySQL or PostgreSQL.
+You will need to install plugins to handle that, but fortunately [Dokku has official plugins](/dokku/plugins/#official-plugins-beta) for common datastores.
+Our sample app requires a PostgreSQL service:

 ```shell
 # install the postgres plugin